suvankar-paul/Brain_tumor_detection_usinig_YOLO/README.md

-# Brain_tumor_classification
+# Brain_tumor_detection_using_YOLO

-This project uses Convolutional Neural Networks (CNNs) to classify brain tumors from MRI scans as benign or malignant.
-It involves data preprocessing, model training, and evaluation.
-The model is deployed through Flask, allowing users to upload MRI images and receive real-time predictions.
-Built with Python, TensorFlow, Keras  and Flask.
+This project focuses on detecting and localizing brain tumors from MRI images using the YOLO (You Only Look Once) object detection algorithm.
+The aim is to leverage the speed and accuracy of YOLO for real-time or near real-time medical image analysis, helping in early and precise tumor detection.